ojbkxc/ds2api/README.en.md

 - Local run: read `config.json` directly
 - Docker / Vercel: generate Base64 from `config.json` and inject as `DS2API_CONFIG_JSON`, or paste raw JSON directly

-The WebUI admin panel‚Äôs ‚ÄúFull configuration template‚Ä?is loaded from the same `config.example.json`, so updating that file keeps the frontend template in sync.
+The WebUI admin panel‚Äôs ‚ÄúFull configuration templateÔøΩ?is loaded from the same `config.example.json`, so updating that file keeps the frontend template in sync.

 ### Option 1: Download Release Binaries